goauthentik/authentik/website/docs/flow/context/index.md

 #### `is_sso` (boolean)

 Set to `True` when the flow is executed from an "SSO" context.
 For example, this is set when a flow is used during the authentication or enrollment via an external source, and if a flow is executed to authorize access to an application.

+#### `is_restored` (Token object)

+Set when a flow execution is continued from a token.
+This happens for example when an [Email stage](../stages/email/index.mdx) is used and the user clicks on the link within the email.
+The token object contains the key that was used to restore the flow execution.

 ### Stage-specific